‘The Negligible Things Under Your Feet’ 2019

 For the duration of a show, the shapes and forms in ‘The Negligible Things Under your Feet’, are merely items within a field I call a ’dispersed sculpture’.
 After the show, these forms, remade and recast into small sculptures, ('REMADES'),

-are offered for sale; in effect, another move to distribute and disperse the items into contexts further afield.
+are offered for sale; in effect, a move to distribute and disperse the items into other contexts.